How Stopped Clocks Works

 When you find a stopped clock, you can document it for the community.
 The site will automatically extract location data from your photos and create a detailed post.

-Use the "Post Clock" button to upload your photos.
+3. Upload and describe.
+Use the “Post a Clock” button to upload your photos.
 Add a title, description, and any details you know about the clock or building.

-Use the tag system to categorize your clock (e.g., "church", "town hall", "station").
+4. Add tags and details.
+Use the tag system to categorize your clock (e.g. “church”, “town hall”, “station”).
 This helps others find similar clocks.

-After posting, you can use the "Discover more" feature on individual clock pages to automatically gather information about the building, its history, and architectural details.
+5. Research and enhance.
+After posting, use the “Clock Details” feature on individual clock pages to automatically gather information about the building, its history, and architectural details.

 Research and Analysis Features